 How do I get an SR-22 in Montana?

-Getting insurance in Montana involves purchasing a car insurance policy and having the insurance company file an SR-22 form with the Department of Motor Vehicles (DMV)on your behalf.
+To obtain SR-22 insurance in Montana, you must first get a car insurance policy.
+Then, the insurance company will submit an SR-22 form to the Department of Motor Vehicles (DMV) on your behalf.

-- Meet state minimum car insurance requirements: You’ll need to purchase minimum liability coverage with limits of 25/50/20.
+- Meet state minimum liability requirements: Montana mandates a minimum of 25/50/20.

 Filing the SR-22:

-- Inform your insurer about your SR-22 requirement.
-They’ll handle the paperwork and submit the form to the DMV.
+- Inform your insurance company about your SR-22 requirement.
+They will take care of the paperwork and file the form with the DMV for you.

 Discover your options for getting SR-22 insurance without a valid license